 2. Create your Vultr account using this link: https://www.vultr.com/?ref=8863881

 3. Give a donation.
 For more information, see the ‘Support Us’ screen on the BB dashboard

 The developers of Balance Bot are not paid for their work.
 Your support is greatly appreciated.

 There is no specific limit.
-The only thing to keep in mind is that Binance applies a minimum order size.
+The only thing to keep in mind is that exchanges apply a minimum order size.
 Therefore, please make sure that your total portfolio amount is not too small and/or that you don’t split it over too many different coins.
 Otherwise, trades may get refused and it will be difficult to keep your portfolio in balance.

 If you’re running BB on your PC, make sure that it doesn’t power off, as that will obviously stop your bot(s).

 In any case, depending on how the market moves, and your coins in particular, it is quite common that not much happens over the span of several hours.
 This also very much depends on the threshold percentage that you’ve configured, of course.

 If you’re wondering if the bot is still running, open the web dashboard, and check the status in the top right corner.
 It should show ‘connected’ and a recent timestamp.
 Also, in the Bot Manager you can see the status of all of your bots.